 This will be even more of a barrier with small businesses, where having to employ an additional member of staff would have a disproportionate impact.
 E.g. a business employing three staff, if recruiting a Deaf member of staff, would have to employ four (including the interpreter).
 An additional 33% staffing.

-will also be more of a barrier for businesses employing several Deaf people.
+This will also be more of a barrier for businesses employing several Deaf people.
 For example, a business employing 5 Deaf people would have to increase to a team of ten, including five staff interpreters.
 (Employers of several Deaf people have said that is this is the case they will employ hearing people instead).

 Why it is difficult / impossible to employ appropriately experienced, skilled and qualified interpreters as staff interpreters to meet your work access needs: (AtW 386-390)